-In 1996, Crystal Records released her first solo CD, entitled 20th Century Music for English Horn and Oboe, which includes the premiere recording of Salonen’s Second Meeting.
-Her second CD, entitled “Ascending to Superlatives” was released by Crystal Records in 2000 and features the English horn in various chamber settings, including premiere recordings of works by William Kraft, Gerhard Samuel, Paul Turok, and others.
+In 1996, Crystal Records released her first solo CD entitled 20th Century Music for English Horn and Oboe, which includes the premier recording of Salonen's Second Meeting.
+Her second CD, entitled "Ascending to Superlatives" was released by Crystal Records in 2000 and features the English Horn in various chamber settings, including premier recordings of works by William Kraft, Gerhard Samuel, Paul Turok and others.
 Her third solo CD, entitled Eclecticism, was released by Crystal Records in June of 2011.
-It features premiere recordings of works for English horn by Beethoven, Ravel, Richard Lane, Patrician Morehead, Jeffrey Rathbun, Rolf Rudin, and John Steinmetz.
+It features premier recordings of works for English Horn by Beethoven, Ravel, Richard Lane, Patrician Morehead, Jeffrey Rathbun, Rolf Rudin and John Steinmetz.
 In September of 2016, her recording of “Chrysalis” for English Horn and piano by Alyssa Morris (Joanne Pearce Martin, piano) was released for digital download on Amazon and iTunes.
 She commissioned this work in 2014 and performed the premier in June 2015.

-Ms. Hove maintains a busy schedule as a teacher whose activities have included guest lectureship at leading music schools throughout the U.S., Europe and Canada including the Royal Academy of Music and the Guildhall School (London), the Royal Northern College of Music (U.K.), The Banff Centre (Canada), the University of Texas, Ithaca College, Roosevelt University (Chicago), the University of Southern California and Baptist University (Hong Kong).
+Ms. Hove maintains a busy schedule as a teacher whose activities have included Master Classes at leading music schools throughout the U.S., Europe, Asia and Canada including the Royal Academy of Music and the Guildhall School (London), the Royal Northern College of Music (U.K.), The Banff Centre (Canada), the University of Texas, Ithaca College, Roosevelt University (Chicago), the University of Southern California and Baptist University (Hong Kong).

-Since 2005, Ms. Hove has presented the annual summer four-day “English Horn Master Classes with Carolyn Hove,” which originally took place at Brigham Young University in Provo, Utah.
-In 2009/10, the venue was changed to Ball State University in Muncie, Indiana and expanded to five days.
-In 2011, the venue was changed to the Schwob School of Music at Columbus State University in Columbus, Georgia where the class continues to be held.
+From 2005 - 2015, Ms. Hove presented the annual summer five-day "English Horn Master Classes with Carolyn Hove," which originally took place at Brigham Young University in Provo, Utah.
+In 2009, the venue was changed to Ball State University in Muncie, Indiana.
+In 2011, the venue was changed to the Schwob School of Music at Columbus State University in Columbus, Georgia.

 Ms. Hove served on the Executive Committee of International Double Reed Society from 2002 - 2005.
 She has been a frequent soloist and a clinician at numerous International Double Reed Society Annual Conferences.